codecrafters-io/build-your-own-redis/stage_descriptions/aof-persistence-01-uj3.md

-In this stage, you'll implement the default values for three AOF-related options: `appendonly`, `appenddirname`, and `appendfilename`.
+In this stage, you'll implement the default values for three AOF-related options.

 ### AOF Persistence

 AOF (Append Only File) persistence records every write operation received by the server in a log file.
 When AOF is enabled, Redis appends each modifying command to the end of the file.
 On restart, the server replays the file to rebuild the in-memory state.
 This is useful for recovery if the server restarts or crashes.

+- The `dir` option - Controls the path where the data files for Redis will be persisted.
+Its default value is the working directory under which Redis is started.

 - The `appendonly` option - Controls whether AOF persistence is enabled or disabled.
 Its default value is `no`.